ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 This guide will walk you through a minimum installation of OCaml.
 That includes installing a package manager and [the compiler](#installation-on-unix) itself.
 We'll also install some platform tools like a build system, support for your editor, and a few other important ones.

 On this page, you'll find installation instructions for Linux, macOS, and &ast;BSD for recent OCaml versions.
-For Docker, Linux instructions applies, except when setting up opam.
+For Docker, Linux instructions apply, except when setting up opam.
 For Windows, we recommend using WSL but also provide instructions for installing OCaml 4.14.0 via the [Diskuv OCaml](https://github.com/diskuv/dkml-installer-ocaml#readme) Installer.
 If you are setting up OCaml on Windows and are unsure which installation method to use, you might be interested in reading [OCaml on Windows](/docs/ocaml-on-windows) first.

 > **Note**: You'll be installing OCaml and its tools through a [command line interface (CLI), or shell](https://www.youtube.com/watch?v=0PxTAn4g20U)

 ## Installation on Unix and macOS

-OCaml has an official package manager, [opam](https://opam.ocaml.org/), which allows to download and install OCaml tools and libraries.
+OCaml has an official package manager, [opam](https://opam.ocaml.org/), which allows users to download and install OCaml tools and libraries.
 Opam also makes it practical to deal with different projects which require different versions of OCaml.

-Opam also allows to install the OCaml compiler.
+Opam also installs the OCaml compiler.
 Alternatives exist, but opam is the best way to install OCaml.
 Although OCaml is available as a package in most Linux distributions, it is often outdated.

 ### 1. Install opam